Quirkster/altify/README.md

 # Altify

 **Web Equality starts here.**
-Our mission: empower content creators, businesses, and web developers to provide meaningful alternative text (alt text) for images that can be read aloud, making the internet a more inclusive space!
+<br>Our mission: empower content creators, businesses, and web developers to provide meaningful alternative text (alt text) for images that can be read aloud, making the internet a more inclusive space!

 **What does Altify do?**
 Altify allows users to upload an image and receive an auto-generated and narrated alt text for that image.
 Our website uses image segmentation to classify objects, and then it reads a sentence out loud explaining what could be in the image.